Coronation of James I and Anne: Royal Entry to London and accession day

 Several of the triumphal arches were designed by a carpenter Stephen Harrison, and illustrated in a festival book commemorating the Royal entry, engraved by William Kip.
-Thomas Dekker wrote The Magnificent Entertainment, and collaborated with Ben Jonson to produce on entertainments on the day.
+Thomas Dekker wrote The Magnificent Entertainment, and collaborated with Ben Jonson to produce on entertainments on the day, including The Coronation Triumph.
 According to Dekker, "the streets seemed to be paved with men; stalls instead of rich wares were set out with children; open casements filled up with women".

-The Entry was described by the Count of Villamediana, the Spanish ambassador and another Venetian diplomat Nicolò Molin.
+The Entry was described by the Count of Villamediana, the Spanish ambassador and a Venetian diplomat Nicolò Molin.
 James, Anne of Denmark, and Prince Henry lodged at the Tower of London.
 The crowds were entertained by bull-baiting and other sports.
 On Wednesday 15 April James rode the ceremonial route through the city followed by Henry, then Anne on a throne on a carriage pulled by mules, and Arbella Stuart in another carriage.
+Anne of Denmark's apparent interest in the crowds, "bending her body this way and that", was appreciated as a token of accessibility and humility, while James expressed impatience with the unceasing curiosity of the people.
+Villamediana noted that the procession halted where his party was seated, and Anna of Denmark rose from her seat and kissed hands.

 Dekker's poem Troynovant invoked a legend of London as a new Troy or Trinovantum, founded by Brutus, with imagery of James' accession to four kingdoms as a marriage: